TiermoInvin/Lively/ROADMAP.md

 ### ReactNative
 ### Flutter

+# Need to compile a list of projects to somehow integrate them together.

 ## Make sure it works first
 - Will only really focus on resistance training, cardio, and diet.